darrennorris/testmap/README.md

-You can download the data to check and visualise using R. testmap cannot be submitted to CRAN as the data files are large and the package does not therefore pass “R-CMD” checks.
+You can download the data to check and visualise using R. testmap cannot be submitted to CRAN as the data files are large and the package does not therefore pass “cran” checks.

 So you need to install testmap like so: